karanvivekbhargava/robot-butler-enpm808x/readme.md

 Reference for image: <a href='http://www.savioke.com/'>link</a>
 </p>

-## Robot Overview
+## Project Overview

 The Butler product by Acme Robotics is one of its flagship products.
 It performs best for an environment where things are to be transported to and fro from one area to another.
 Equipped with a 16MP camera and the best of class custom lidar sensor, its the best offering one can hope for.
 The butler has intelligent algorithms running under its hood which allow it to percieve its environment by using these sensors.
 This allows the butler to avoid hitting obstacles and helps it serve you better.

 ## New Feature List
-We tirelessly work on our robots so that you don't have to.
-Our new offerings in software are included below.
+The new offerings in software are included below.
-* Estimation of object distances using camera data: While other companies are defining state of the art algorithms on the road, we do it in your workplace.
-Making our robots 30% less likely to crash into objects than our competitors.
+* Estimation of object distances using camera data: While other companies are defining state of the art algorithms on the road, the butler does it indoors.
+Making the robots less likely to crash into objects than the competitors.
 * Using lidar to map your environment: The butler records its surroundings in 3D so that it can see obstacles before they hit it.
-* Advanced data fusion algorithms: Our robots are cool but don't be fooled by their innocent appearance, they work super hard on the inside to crunch numbers faster than ever.
+* Advanced data fusion algorithms: This robot is cool but don't be fooled by its innocent appearance, it works super hard on the inside to crunch numbers faster than ever.
+Combining the data from both the sensors, it gets a better estimate on how it should move.
-* Path Planning: Using our custom sensors and the fusion technique, we can better plan the paths to avoid obstacles
+* Path Planning: Using our custom sensors and the fusion technique, the butler can plan the path better to avoid obstacles

 ---
 ## The Camera